MBBS in Russia 2026-27

 MBBS in Russia 2026-27 - Top Colleges, Fees, Eligibility & Admission Guide for Indian Students

 Russia has been one of the most trusted MBBS destinations for Indian students for over three decades.
-With 60+ NMC-approved government medical universities, fully English-medium programs, and a total 6-year cost of ₹20–40 lakh — Russia offers a genuine, career-viable path to becoming a doctor without donation fees or lottery-style government seat cut-offs.
+With 60+ NMC-approved government medical universities, fully English-medium programs, and estimated 6-year packages of $19,700–$46,400 (₹18.5–45 lakh approx) covering tuition, hostel and medical insurance (food, flights & personal expenses extra) - Russia offers a genuine, career-viable path to becoming a doctor without donation fees or lottery-style government seat cut-offs.

 This guide covers everything an Indian student or parent needs to know: fee structure by university, NMC compliance rules, NEET eligibility, admission process, GOZZ exam, FMGE/NExT preparation, student life, scholarships, and banking - all verified for 2026 by A.J Trust Educational Consultancy, India's most experienced Russia MBBS consultancy since 1993.